-Some of the children Chance UK support are young carers, Chance UK are able to support young carers through signposting them to a charity that is specifically for young carers.
-Where the young carers needs are more serious or urgent these concerns must be shared with the Designated Safeguarding lead.
+Some of the children Chance UK support are young carers, there may also be adults over the age of 18 such as a sibling, Chance UK are able to support young carers through signposting them to a charity that is specifically for young carers.
+Where the young carers' needs are more serious or urgent these concerns must be shared with the DSL.